Traveling Without Your Child

 - a well-stocked food pantry and refrigerator

-- favorite toys, videotapes, and books in plain view
+- favorite toys, movies, music, and books in plain view

 - a new book or toy to help distract or comfort your child